Governments are recognizing the potential of smoke-free products

 Public Health England (PHE) (2018) released a report on the evidence behind cigarette alternatives, the fourth such review on e-cigarettes, and the first time it included heated tobacco products.
 PHE’s analysis of independent evidence on heated tobacco products, which was heavily focused on IQOS, considered eight independent studies in its review.

 Amongst the report’s findings on heated tobacco products are a likely reduction in a user’s exposure to harmful chemicals compared to cigarettes, and that: “The available evidence suggests that heated tobacco products may be considerably less harmful than tobacco cigarettes and more harmful than [e-cigarettes].
-With a diverse and mature e-cigarette market in the U.K., it is currently not clear whether heated tobacco products provide any advantage as an additional potential harm reduction product.”
-As reported above, since the time of the report there is now an increasing growth trajectory for IQOS in the U.K., supporting its contribution as a potential harm reduction product.

-The Office for Health Improvement and Disparities (OHID) (2022) partially covered Heated Tobacco Products, reporting the Cochrane review’s findings on lower toxicant exposure for HTPs while calling for further research by stating:
+The Office for Health Improvement and Disparities (OHID) (2022) partially covered heated tobacco products, reporting the Cochrane review’s findings on lower toxicant exposure for HTPs while calling for further research by stating:

 • “The Cochrane review found moderate certainty evidence that smokers switching to HTPs have lower exposure to toxicants and carcinogens than smokers continuing to smoke.”